harley/br1-wk5-humanbook/README.md

 - [x] User can update profile information (name, email, image)
 - [ ] User can add another User as friend
 - [ ] User can send a message to a friend
+- [ ] Restrict sending messages to friends only

 ## Optional features